-In its present (and non definitve) form, the F-TRACT atlas is provided as csv files that can be read in any table editor.
-In addtion, we provide a Matlab routine allowing to read the features of the atlas as Matlab variables.
+In its present (and non-definitive) form, the F-TRACT atlas is provided as .tsv (tab-separated values) files that can be read in any table editor.
+In addition, we provide a Matlab routine allowing to read the features of the atlas as Matlab variables.
 The atlas is provided for free use for research use only, with limited accuracy, which hopefully will improve with the different releases.
 Please cite David et al. (2013) Probabilistic functional tractography of the human cortex, NeuroImage, and Trebaul et al. (submitted) Probabilistic functional tractography of the human cortex revisited, when using the F-TRACT atlas.

 F-TRACT atlas releases